All cars road tested by UK found to exceed lab emission limits

 Britain's Department for Transport said only VW had been found to be using defeat device software to cheat tests.

-“The vehicles tested in the UK program showed no evidence of car manufacturers, apart from VW Group, fitting devices to defeat the approved emissions test program."
+“The vehicles tested in the UK programme showed no evidence of car manufacturers, apart from VW Group, fitting devices to defeat the approved emissions test programme."

 VW had previously said 1.2 million of its cars in Britain had been fitted with defeat devices and around 11 millions cars worldwide.